britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 in green tubs, benches, a few small tables and chairs.</p>

 <p align="center">SCENE FIRST.
 Madame De Katkoff, Eugenio.</p>
-<p align="center">Madame De Katkoff, <i>coming in as if a little startled, with a French book in a pink cover under her arm:</i>
+MADAME DE KATKOFF, <i>coming in as if a little startled, with a French book in a pink cover under her arm:</i>
 I believe he means to speak to me!
 He is capable of any impertinence.

 EUGENIO, following slowly, handsomely dressed, with a large watchguard, and a courier’s satchel over his shoulder.
 He takes off his hat and bows obse-